isuruch92/rebel-navigator/README.md

 - I also tried to cover as much as the unit tests as possible.

 - All in all, I tried to balance every aspect of the project as much as I can and surely had a lot of fun and learning doing it.
-Kudos to whoever made this great assignment.

 ##